-A working process varies from project to project in an IT-company.
-Goals, product’s features and a team - those are the components that impact the process.
-And the team always includes a designer who thinks on the best visual solutions for each task.
+A product development process varies from project to project and from IT company to IT company.
+Goals, product features, and a team are the components that impact the process.
+And the team always includes a product designer who comes up with the best visual solutions for each task.

-Every day we use different web applications, watch beloved funny cats videos.
-But do we know the first thing about what these projects came through while development?
-When I think about a successful product creation scheme, the first thing to occur to my mind is the following picture.
+Every day we use different web applications, but do we realize how much effort goes into their development?
+When I think about a successful product creation cycle, the first thing that comes to my mind is the following picture:

-The scheme is quite simple and, frankly, from the top of mind.
-We have an idea, then the Big Bang happens and we have the product ready for release.
-How to get out of chaos and develop the unique product that works?
-The project implementation will succeed if we only have a consistent and elaborated workflow.
+The figure is quite simple.
+We have an idea, then the Big Bang happens, and we have a product ready for release.
+How to get out of chaos and develop a unique product that works?
+The project implementation will succeed only if we have a consistent and elaborated workflow.

-The truth is, there’s no guide like “Planning a workflow properly”.
-Each project brings up different issues and tasks and these are the guys that shape a working plan.
-In this article you’ll get to know an implementation cycle of one of the ADCI Solutions company’s projects.
-The picture below captures this exact cycle.
+The truth is, there’s no way to “plan a product development workflow properly”.
+Each project brings up different issues and tasks, and these are the guys that shape a working plan.
+Here's how we at ADCI Solutions organize a new product development process:

 It’s not that scary.
-Our project will go through the 5 stages and will step in the bright future.
+Our project will go through 5 stages and step into the bright future.

-- Organizational development/marketing — Curator of the project, ideas generator, content manager
+- Organizational development/marketing — Curator of the project, idea generator, content manager

 - Developer — Responsible for coding